QLester/sample_website/README.md

 # sample_website
-A sample website for learn Enough HTML to Be Dangerous
+A sample website for Learn Enough HTML to Be Dangerous